12/9/24

 Kristian Iverson’s unique article, with my support as co-author, will appear soon in the British Journal of Music Education (Cambridge University Press).

-Iversen, K. T. & Hebert, D. G. (2024, in press).
+Iversen, K. T. & Hebert, D. G. (2024).
 Laptop computer as instrument in music performance lessons: Issues and opportunities.
-British Journal of Music Education.
+British Journal of Music Education

 Abstract